EdokiAcademy/countly-sdk-unity/README.md

+# This is Edoki academy countly fork
+This fork is use to make change in countly

 # Countly Unity SDK

 We're hiring: Countly is looking for full stack devs, devops and growth hackers (remote work).
 [Click this link for job description](https://angel.co/countly/jobs/)